The EJBSL Baseball and Softball Apparel Store is Now Open!!

 We're happy to announce our new EJBSL Baseball and Softball apparel store!
 If you click on the link above you'll be taken to our site with Exeter Baseball and Softball apparel that you can customize!

 When you pick an item, remember to click "Design Category" and choose either Baseball or Softball.
 This will give you many options for what is printed on the apparel.
 Then choose the color and you'll be able to see what it will look like before you place your order!
-All orders should ship within a week, so be sure to get your orders in soon!
+All orders should ship within two weeks, so be sure to get your orders in soon!

 2014-2015 EJBL Board of Directors

 Welcome EJBL's new Board of Directors for 2014-2015: Tim Bond, Stephanie Brackett, Lorraine Crist, Bruce Fielding, Todd Gibbons, Troy Gilbert, Paul Imbimbo, Rick LaFleur, Mike LaNigra, Doug Lenihan, Dave Morissette, Don Perrault, Eric Roffman, Shawn Roussin, Matt Smith and Bryan Wall.

 A special thank you to our outgoing Board members - Chris Crawford, Brett Elmore, Ed Gullison, Brian Hoyt, Lee Rollick and Bob Stephens.
 Thank you for all your hard work!